 Patients can also suppress herpes outbreaks long-term by taking lower doses of antivirals every day.

-The majority of antiviral medicines are well-tolerated by most people.
+The majority of antiviral medications are well-tolerated.
 Side effects you should be aware of include:

 Symptoms and outbreaks of genital herpes are completely manageable.
 Ensure that your immune system is healthy and you can usually avoid outbreaks.
 The good news is that after your first outbreak, subsequent cases aren’t as severe.
 It’s often the first eruption that’s the worst.